bloxstreet/support/guides/training-guide.md

 **Trainer:** *If you need to go AFK for a reason, please make sure to notify me.
 Failure to do so will result in a removal from the server.*

+**Trainer:** *If I happen to disconnect, please wait while I rejoin.
+Do not move to a different station.*

+**Trainer:** *If you disconnect from the server, you may attend the next training session.
+The schedule of our training sessions can be found in the staff room, which is located in the store.*

 **Trainer:** *Does anyone have any questions?
 A response from every Trainee is mandatory.*

 At this point, you must wait for the Trainee to respond.
 If they reply with a positive answer, implying that they are ready to proceed, move on.
 If not, answer any questions they may have until they are ready to begin.